cBioPortal/session-service/README.md

   }
 }
 ```
-If no JSON data passed in request body return status 400 with a request
+If no JSON data passed in request body returns status 400 with a request
 body like this:
 ```
 {